-KOEN THEYS (° 1963, Brussels) is one of the first artists in Belgium to artistically exploit the medium of video in the early 1980s.
+KOEN THEYS (°1963.
+Brussels, Belgium.) was one of the first artists in Belgium to artistically exploit the medium of video in the early 1980s.
 Productions such as the ambitious video work Diana (1984) and the interpretation of Richard Wagner’s Der Ring der Nibelungen (1984-1989) caused his international breakthrough.

 One of Theys’ recurrent practices is to deconstruct art history’s great traditions and icons of our western culture and linking them to contemporary issues.
 He uses artistic methods like displacement, doubling, morphing… to visually manipulate certain well-known western icons or symbols to the point where they seem to be turning against themselves.

 Identity in all its forms is one of the artist’s greatest focus.
 How people present themselves, what they choose to identify with, how (political) group-identities take over and function as a misguiding safe-haven, how the image of one’s self is the drive behind all ambition… and how all this can be very easily lost.